Selling in El Paso

 Your El Paso home is worth what a qualified, willing buyer will pay for it in today's market - not what Zillow estimates, not what your neighbor got in 2022, and not what you need to net from the sale.
 Arriving at that number requires current local data and professional judgment.

-According to GEPAR FlexMLS, the citywide median sale price in January 2026 was $264,867, with a 12-month 2025 average of $272,345.
+According to GEPAR FlexMLS, the citywide median sale price as of May 2026 is $280,000, with a 12-month 2025 average of $272,345 showing how steadily prices have climbed.
 But your specific home's value could be anywhere from $100,000 to well above $1 million depending on where it sits and what condition it's in.
 The most reliable path to an accurate number is a Comparative Market Analysis (CMA) from a licensed local agent who actively tracks your submarket.

 In El Paso, location is the single most powerful driver of value.
 GEPAR data confirms that the median sale price gap between El Paso's most affordable submarket (Lower Valley, $174,063) and its most expensive (West/Upper Valley, $347,361) is more than two-to-one.
 A 2,000-square-foot home in the Upper Valley will sell for a fundamentally different price than a 2,000-square-foot home in the Far East - not because one is better-built, but because of land scarcity, views, school district, and commute proximity.